 There are Three very common issues that plague new users of microphones:

 And yes, there are many others, but these tend to be the most rampant.
 If these issues affect you, don’t feel too bad; I’ve even seen some of these issues on Live TV, on a professional broadcast going out to millions of viewers.

-Think of peaking like filling a balloon up so much that it bursts.
+Think of peaking as filling a balloon up so much that it bursts.
 If you speak too loudly or make certain sounds (more on that in a minute), those pressure waves tend to be very powerful.
-When they reach a microphone’s diaphragm, it will be forced into its maximum deformation, and be unable to capture the full detail because it simply cannot deform any more to do so.
+When they reach a microphone’s diaphragm, it will be forced into its maximum deformation and be unable to capture the full detail because it simply cannot deform anymore to do so.
 This is Peaking on a hardware level.

 Plosives are the preposterously loud and disproportionate pieces of a sentence that prioritizes the P sound.
-If you were to say that sentence directly into an untreated microphone, you’ll likely overwhelm the diaphragm.
+If you were to say that sentence directly into an untreated microphone, you’d likely overwhelm the diaphragm.